-In domain pages, you can use comments to interact with your peers in a multi-user environment.
+In domain portal pages, you can use comments to interact with your peers in a multi-user environment.
 Developers and managers can enable comments in the Page Designer.
-You can enable comments on pages, containers, and individual content items.
+You can enable comments on portal pages, containers, and individual content items.

-Procedure: How to Enable Comments on a Domain Page
+Procedure: How to Enable Comments on a Domain Portal Page

-- 1. Sign in to the BUE portal as a developer or manager. - In the Resources tree, right-click a domain or folder, point to New, and then click Page.
-The Page Designer opens. - 3.
-In the Add Page dialog box, choose a page template and, optionally, add new page information. - 4.
+- 1. Sign in to the portal as a developer or manager. - 2.
+On the Home page, click Portal Page.

+- 3. In the Add Page dialog box, choose a page template and, optionally, add new page information. - 4.
 Click Create. - 5.
 In the Properties panel, click the Comments drop-down menu and update the style of your comments to reflect any standards. - 6.
-Save the page and close the Page Designer.
+Save the portal page and close the Page Designer.